Les Paul Special Tribute - Humbucker - Worn White Satin

 The weight-relieved Studio neck is another great feature that makes it a Tribute.
 If you’re looking for a vintage deluxe Gibson guitar, consider buying the Tribute, which costs $1,299 (including a case), and it’s a far better choice than the Les Paul Studio.

 However, there are a few differences between the two models.
-Gibson’s Les Paul Tribute features are a lot similar, but its Studio neck is slimmer and offers better sound and resonance.
+Gibson’s Les Paul Tribute features are similar, but its Studio neck is slimmer and offers better sound and resonance.

 The body of the original Gibson Les Paul was made of multiple pieces: a thin maple layer on top of two layers of Honduran mahogany.
 In 1969, Gibson added reinforcing neck volutes for better strength and durability.